-Data, susceptibility testing and microbiology identification in the African context
+Data, susceptibility testing and identification of microorganisms in the African context

 A year later, In 2017, Tadesse et al. published a review article titled - Antimicrobial resistance in Africa: a systematic review.